leonardosarmentocastro/the-owl/contributing.md

 Thank you for consider contributing to **`the-owl`**!

-Here you can find a list of possible topic to contribute to the project.
+Here you can find how to start developing on the codebase, as well the list of possible topics to contribute on the project.

-## How can I contribute?
+## How to start developing on the codebase?

+The library is written in pure Javascript, so no transpilation is required.

+Install dependencies with `npm install` and use `npm test` to develop changes/features/fixes securely.

+The examples folder has a project which `the-owl` is symlinked as dependency on `package.json`, so whatever changes to `src/` will be automatically working on the example on each run.

+## Topics to contribute

 ### Semantic improvements